GTBitsOfGood/website/.github/ISSUE_TEMPLATE/new-website-visuals---.md

 **Note:** If you're a new contributor to this repository, refer to CONTRIBUTING.md before tackling this issue!

+Describe the purpose of this enhancement in 1-2 sentences

 ## Action items
 - list out the steps to make this issue a reality. use `code blocks` to explain specifics.